Mergers and Acquisitions

 • Types of corporate transformations (mergers, acquisitions, divestments) and the reasons/motives explaining the activity of M&As both domestically (in Greece) and at a global level.

-• Various methods of finding the efficiency of M&As which are internationally applied by academic empirical research (e.g event studies –abnormal returns methodology, adjusted operational return, e.tc.) and the results of these studies with respect to the level of these returns and their distribution among the firms involved in the relevant deals, as well as their determinant variables.
+• Various methods of finding the efficiency of M&As which are internationally applied by academic empirical research (e.g event studies –abnormal returns methodology, adjusted operational return, e.tc.) and the results of these studies with respect to the magnitude and their distribution of these returns among the

 • Various acquisition strategies and defence tactics by the firms involved in M&As deals.